MSUSEL/msusel-pique-cloud-dockerfile/README.md

 7. Move the files 'nvd-api-key.txt' and 'github-token.txt' to the 'keys' directory.
 8. Create a file named 'docker-image-target.json' and place it in the 'input' directory.
 9. Copy and paste the contents of the [targets file](input/docker-image-target.json) to 'docker-image-target.json'
+    1. Modify the file to target the docker images to be analyzed.
 10. The resulting directory structure should look like this:
 ```
 ├── $WORKDIR